Kautenja/playing-mario-with-deep-reinforcement-learning/README.md

 #### Dependencies

 [requirements.txt](requirements.txt) lists the Python dependencies for the project with frozen versions.
-To install
+To install dependencies:
-dependencies:

 ```shell
 python -m pip install -r requirements.txt
 ```

 **NOTE** if you're NOT using `virtualenv`, ensure that `python` aliases python3; python2 is not supported.

 #### Test Cases

-To execute the unittest suite for the project run:
+To execute the `unittest` suite for the project run:

 ```shell
 make test
 ```

-This will recursively find test cases in [src](src) and run them.

-#### Notebooks

-Jupyter notebooks that train agents and play games are in the [ipynb](ipynb) directory sorted by game.